decentralized-identity/JWS-Test-Suite/README.md

 implementations of [https://w3id.org/security/suites/jws-2020](https://w3id.org/security/suites/jws-2020).

 This suite is used to create verifiable credentials and presentations that conform to the [VC Data Model](https://www.w3.org/TR/vc-data-model/).

+This test suite does not currently support VC-JWT, even though some implementations may also suppot it.

 ## Usage